Migrating to v0.10 (current trunk)

 Replacing [keys] (key rebinding)

 Section titled “Replacing [keys] (key rebinding)”The old [keys] table mapped action names to keys.
-Replace each entry with a [[bindings]] block referencing the equivalent built-in action.
+Replace each entry with a [[bindings]] block referencing the equivalent built-in action and scope.

 Before: